tcassar/settle/write_up/Analysis + Design.md

 Since Edmonds-Karp's runtime is independent of flow, its input, it is classed as a strongly polynomial algorithm, making it perform much better than the Fulkerson-Ford max flow algorithm.
 Thus, this is the algorithm that I will be implementing to simplify debts across a group.

 ### Settling a graph using a Max Flow algorithm
 Having explored various max flow algorithms, the question now becomes how to settle an entire graph's worth of debt.
-This is a fairly challenging problem since max flow algorithms only work on a source node an sink node.
+This is a fairly challenging problem since max flow algorithms only work on a source node and a sink node.

 After researching, I found a solution which proposed the following.